imsodin/awoiaf/README.md

 ----
 The scrtips in the scr folder are used as the main drivers that build the data repository.
 You can look at those scripts as an entry point into the code.
 Here is a bried description for each script:

-- mineCharDetails.py  - handles Ice and Fire charachters` data. scripts can be used to:
+- mineCharDetails.py  - handles Ice and Fire charachters' data. scripts can be used to:
-  1. obtain a list of charchater names
+  1. `python mineCharDetails -l` obtain a list of charchater names
-  2. `python mineHousesDetails -c "Some One"` extract data from wiki entries dedicated to charachter `Some One`.
+  2. `python mineCharDetails -c "Some One"` extract data from wiki entries dedicated to charachter `Some One`.

 - mineHousesDetails.py  - handles data related to the great houses of Westeros. scripts can be used to:
   1. `python mineHousesDetails -l` obtain a list of all the houses names mentioned in the AWOIAF wiki